 Covid: foodbanks; domestic abuse; hospice care; facemasks and other protective clothing; homelessness; laptops for children.

-In the course of the Covid pandemic, we have been contributing to local foodbanks, Thanet Foodlink, the Gap project in Broadstairs and the Salvation Army in Ramsgate and we will continue to do so so long as funds permit.
+In the course of the Covid pandemic, we have been contributing to local foodbanks, Thanet Foodlink, the Gap project in Broadstairs, the Salvation Army in Ramsgate and most recently the Marghate Independent Foodbank.
+We will continue to do so so long as funds permit.
 In addition, we have made donations to Oasis, dealing with domestic abuse, and to the local Pilgrims Hospice.

 We have committed funds to support a local group of sewers Thanet Facemasks who, by mid July, had provided 12,000 masks for essential workers across Thanet.
 We have also given funds to the Kent Coast Volunteers Hub for protective clothing for volunteer workers providing a community transport service to get people to their NHS appointments.